The Camera’s Shutter Speeds

 By taking your camera off auto and playing with its shutter speeds, you can have a lot of fun and get some great results to boot!

-There are some times when you need fast speeds such as with sports or action photography, but there are other times that you can slow things down a little and get some very nice results indeed.
+There are some times when you need fast speeds such as with sports or action photography.
+However, there are other times that you can slow things down a little and get some very nice results indeed.

 Probably the most used settings for a DSLR used outside are 125th/sec at F8 or 250th/sec at F8.
 This is the average reading for a normal day at ISO 100.
-The speed of 125th is ok for most subjects but for faster moving objects you will have a certain amount of blur so try 250th.
+The speed of 125th is ok for most subjects but for faster moving objects you will have a certain amount of blur.
+Try 250th.
 F8 will ensure that whatever you focus on will be sharp enough unless using a very long telephoto lens such as the 2000mm.

-I have given some examples below, of shots with shutter speeds ranging from 6 seconds to 4000th/sec.
+I have given some examples below, of shots with shutter speeds ranging from 2 minutes to 1000th/sec.
 Don’t be afraid to really experiment as if you are "digital" it won’t cost you a penny extra!